Mungert69/FreeNetworkMonitorBlog/content/posts/buildingasecurenetworkaidriveninsightsandbestpractices.md

 categories: ["Security Best Practices"]
 featured: false
 draft: false
+questions:
+  - "How do I add a new host for monitoring using the Quantum Network Monitor Assistant?"
+  - "Can I run vulnerability scans on my monitored hosts with this assistant?"
+  - "How can I review the monitoring data collected for a specific host?"
+  - "Is it possible to temporarily disable monitoring for a host?"
+  - "Can I get help from security experts through the Quantum Network Monitor Assistant?"
+answers:
+  - "To add a new host, provide the assistant with the host address and specify the type of endpoint to monitor, such as HTTP, HTTPS, or ping.
+The assistant will then configure the monitoring settings, including port and timeout values."
+  - "Yes, the Quantum Network Monitor Assistant allows you to initiate vulnerability scans, such as using Nmap, to check for potential security weaknesses on your monitored hosts."
+  - "You can request the latest monitoring data for a host, which includes metrics like response times, availability, and alerts.
+The assistant retrieves this data so you can analyze trends and identify any issues."
+  - "Yes, you can disable monitoring for any host temporarily through the assistant.
+This is useful if the host is no longer relevant or requires maintenance, and you can re-enable monitoring at any time."
+  - "Absolutely.
+The assistant can forward your request for an in-depth vulnerability assessment to security experts who will provide detailed insights and recommendations tailored to your network."
 ---
 In today's digital landscape, building a secure network is more crucial than ever, especially with the rise of sophisticated cyber threats.
 The [Quantum Network Monitor Assistant](https://readyforquantum.com/?assistant=open) provides a powerful suite of tools that utilize AI-driven insights to help you secure your networks effectively.
 In this guide, we’ll walk through how to leverage these features for building a resilient network.